-Let’s cut to the end – in a word, it’s better.
-Echoing the findings of of my 2016, Australian-based loudspeaker listening tests, the horn section of “1984” sounded wetter with more abundant blat.
-The guitar grind of Diamond Dogs’ title cut comes off as less hard-shelled, less rigid and the drum line more dynamically supple.
+Let’s cut to the end – in a word, it’s a bit better.
+Echoing the findings of my 2016, Australian-based loudspeaker listening tests, the horn section of “1984” sounded wetter with more abundant blat.
+The guitar grind of Diamond Dogs’ title cut comes off as less hard-shelled, less rigid and the drumline more dynamically supple.

 Listening to “Fame”, Young Americans’ closer, I took note of a more expressive midrange, most evident on the acoustic guitar strum that precedes the track’s full swagger.
 Back to drums again: in MQA form, Dennis Davis sounds more alive and from Carlos Alomar’s guitar licks I heard finer gradations of tonal shading.

-One could argue that only the most anal-retentive listener will want to make the switch from standard hi-res to MQA; and there’s no denying there’s a little gold waiting for him should he do so.
+One could argue that only the most anal-retentive listener will want to make the switch from standard hi-res to MQA; and there’s no denying there might be a little gold waiting for him should he do so.
 That’s assuming all things remain equal.
 Which they don’t.
 Least of all in an audiophile’s system which is more often than not in a constant state of hardware flux.

 Removing the Meridian DAC from my headphone system, connecting the iFi micro iDSD Black Label to the Macbook directly via USB and having Audirvana+ handle the first unfold and without MQA DAC correction still sounded better, fuller, richer than anything heard from the previous A/B, MQA or not.